koliajaykr/course-r4bee/content/authors/admin/_index.md

 P.S.

-- Bee artwork by Neha
+- Thank you so much Vineeta for zillion invaluable inputs and Neha for contributing awesome bee artworks.

 - *Why bee?* Bee sounds cool with beginners.
-The shape of R packages is similar to honeycomb.
-Moreover, to support the cause "save the bees".
+Also, the shape of R packages is similar to honeycomb.
+And moreover, to support the cause "save the bees".